open-navigation/opennav_amd_demonstrations/honeybee_demos/README.md

 - The collision monitor is used to prevent collision using raw sensor data by reducing the velocity commands proportionately to be at least 1.5 seconds from collision at all times.
 - This demonstration uses Nav2's new Opennav Docking server to autodock the robot for charging.
 Since this platform does not come with a charging dock, this charging is simulated using a dock detection feature with no actual charging enabled
 - The demonstration script shown inline how to trigger jobs based on (a) a cloud dispatcher or external trigger like a button, (b) based on the robot's battery being sufficiently energized to take on new missions after having charged when sufficiently low and, (c) based on a timer or cron job
+- While not shown, it is easy to add in Keepout or Speed Restricted Zones to prevent navigation into certain areas or reduce speed in others - [see Nav2's tutorials](https://docs.nav2.org/tutorials/index.html).

-Due to the nature of the location, no dataset is provided for this experiment.
+Due to the nature of the location as a working office, no dataset is provided for this experiment.

 An easy workflow to reproduce:
 1. Teleop robot to create map (or using autonomous navigation).
 Save map.